-It is often best to determine a before thinking about the other elements of a when writing an essay or other academic assignment.
-In technical and professional writing, however, the topic is often either pre-determined or will be determined by the of the document.
+It is often best to determine a topic before thinking about the other elements of a rhetorical situation when writing an essay or other academic assignment.
+In technical and professional writing, however, the topic is often either pre-determined or will be determined by the purpose of the document.
 To get started, consider the questions below.
 (For a more in-depth exploration, see Chapter 2: The Rhetorical Situation.)

 What are you trying to accomplish with the document?
 (Purpose)

 Are you trying to convey information (inform), convince someone to hire you (persuade), or explain how to accomplish a task (instruct)?

 With whom are you trying to communicate in the document?
 (Audience)

 This question is connected to your document’s purpose: Who are you trying to convince, inform, or teach?
 How does the specific audience shape your writing strategies?